abaines/marp-search-extension/slides.md

 ### Published, Private, and Polished

-- Extension published and meets all goals
+- ✅ Extension published and meets all goals
-- 100% open-source, private, verifiable
+- ✅ 100% source-available, private, verifiable
-- Learned full Chrome extension lifecycle
+- ✅ Learned full Chrome extension lifecycle
+- ✅ Learned a lot more about interactions with copilot

 <!--
 Project Goals Achieved:

 - Fully functional extension that meets all core and evolved requirements
 - Published and available on the official Google Chrome Web Store
-- 100% open-source, private, and verifiable, with clean, auditable code
+- 100% source-available, private, and verifiable, with clean, auditable code
 - Professional-looking assets and a complete store listing

 Personal Impact: